aleksfadini/na-my-file-docs-alpha/index.md

 The core SDK package repository contains shared code, utilities, and libraries that are used across multiple components of the project.
 It provides a centralized and reusable set of functionalities to maintain consistency and avoid duplication of code.
 This package can be easily imported and utilized by other repositories within the project.

-### na-my-file-infra

-This repository contains the infrastructure-as-code (IaC) definitions for provisioning and managing the necessary cloud resources for the file upload system.
-It utilizes AWS CDK (Cloud Development Kit) to define and deploy the required AWS services, such as storage buckets, serverless functions, and API gateways.
-The infrastructure code ensures a reproducible and scalable environment for the application.

-### na-my-file-docs

-The documentation repository serves as a central hub for all project-related documentation.
-It includes comprehensive setup and installation guides, user manuals, API references, and other essential information.
-The documentation repository aims to provide clear instructions and guidance for developers, administrators, and end-users to effectively use and contribute to the file upload system.

 ## Getting Started

-To get started with the file upload and management system, please refer to the [Quickstart Guide] (quickstart.md) for detailed instructions on setting up the development environment, configuring the necessary dependencies, and deploying the application.
+To get started with the file upload and management system, please refer to the [Quickstart Guide](quickstart.md) for detailed instructions on setting up the development environment, configuring the necessary dependencies, and deploying the application.
 The documentation also provides examples and guides on how to use the various features and functionalities of the system.

 ## Contributing